 - 1. The library administration shall establish and maintain a purchasing procedure to: - a.
 Assure that each encumbrance is a legal and just claim and is within the authorized available balance of the appropriate budget categories - b.
 Certify that purchased items are satisfactorily received - c.
 Provide accurate records for audit and keep such records on file for not less than three years - 2.
 Primary vendor contracts for purchases of library materials shall be awarded following the competitive bidding procedure.
 Current vendor performance will be evaluated annually and a survey of all potential primary vendors will be made at least every five years.
 The competitive bidding process will be initiated if and when the current vendor fails to meet the libraries needs or when a survey of potential vendors indicates that it would be advantageous to the library to do so. - 3.
-Acquisitions including capital items and construction contracts expected to cost \$10,000 or more each and not listed under State Contract, GSA pricing or similar competitive bid pricing agreement solicited by a public agency as defined by the Intergovernmental Cooperation Act shall be purchased via a competitive bidding procedure as described in Item 14 below.
-Items listed under State Contract, GSA pricing or similar competitive bid pricing agreement solicited by a public agency as defined by the Intergovernmental Cooperation Act may be purchased directly from the vendor, regardless of cost, with no further bidding procedure required.
-Purchases of similar items or groups of items should not generally be subdivided into multiple
+Acquisitions including capital items and construction contracts expected to cost \$10,000 or more each and not listed under State Contract, GSA pricing or similar competitive bid pricing agreements solicited by a public agency as defined by the Intergovernmental Cooperation Act shall be purchased via a competitive bidding procedure as described in Item 14 below.
+Items listed under State Contract, GSA pricing or similar competitive bid pricing agreements solicited by a public agency as defined by the Intergovernmental Cooperation Act may be purchased directly from the vendor, regardless of cost, with no further bidding procedure required.
+Purchases of similar items or groups of items should not generally be subdivided into multiple purchases of less than \$10,000.
+The Commission shall be advised if exceptions are made. - 4.
+Contracts within the Personal Services category shall be governed by the Personal Services policy.

-Adopted: 1/86; Revised: 5/86, 4/88, 10/94, 8/00, 6/04, 9/07, 6/11 purchases of less than \$10,000.
-The Commission shall be advised if exceptions are made.
+Adopted: 1/86; Revised: 5/86, 4/88, 10/94, 8/00, 6/04, 9/07, 6/11, 8/11, 3/12, 10/15, draft 09/16